 Once you've created your groups, you can reassess the entire stakeholder map using the following questions:

-- Are these the right groups?
+• Are these the right groups?

-- Should we merge some groups?
+• Should we merge some groups?

-- Maybe we should split some groups apart?
+• Maybe we should split some groups apart?

-- Perhaps certain groups could be two separate groups?
+• Perhaps certain groups could be two separate groups?

-- What makes a group separate from another?
+• What makes a group separate from another?

 Start building trust

-At the same time, a stakeholder with a high level of involvement with design thinking might be “made a conspirator”, and you can ask them for advice and counsel.
+At the same time, a stakeholder with a high level of involvement with design thinking might be “made a conspirator”.
+And you can ask them for advice and counsel.

 At the end of the day, discussions surrounding the stakeholder and the end-user go back to what design is about in the first place: an empathetic approach to business that combines good economics with ethics.

-A stakeholder map creates the first bridge between your design and the people that it can help.
+Stakeholder maps in UX create the first bridge between your design and the people that it can help.

 As a consultant, I always do stakeholder mapping for UX when I start working with a new company.
 You have to accommodate all the sponsors, high-level management, team members… It seems overwhelming at first, but once I have the priorities written down, I feel more confident.